-Although L_YX is now well past the "version 1.0" mark, some of the documentation may be incomplete or a bit out of date, though we try to keep up.
-Like the rest of L_YX, the manuals are the work of a group of volunteers who have "Real Jobs", families, dishes to clean, kitty litter to dispose of, et cetera.
-If you want to help out, be sure to read Chapter 3 in addition to the rest of this document.)
+The developing of LyX will hopefully never stop, so that some of the documentation may be incomplete or a bit out of date, though we try to keep up.
+Like the rest of LyX, the manuals are the work of a group of volunteers who have "Real Jobs", families, dishes to clean, kitty litter to dispose of, et cetera.
+If you want to help out, be sure to read Section 3 in addition to the rest of this document.)

-Also, please do us a favor-if anything in these manuals confuses you, is unclear, or wrong, don't hesitate to let us know!
+Also, please do us a favor - if anything in these manuals confuses you, is unclear, or wrong, don't hesitate to let us know!
 You can reach the current document maintainers by mailing to lyx-docs@lists.lyx.org.
 If you have questions which are not obviously answered in the documentation, and need help fast, there is an active users' mailing list which you can reach at lyx-users@lists.lyx.org.